rmaryan/ardurobot/README.md

 ### Robot modules

-*RobotDistanceSensor.h/.cpp* - class for accessing the ultrasonic distance sensor
+*RobotDistanceSensor.h/.cpp* - class for accessing the ultrasonic and infrared distance sensors

 *RobotLights.h/.cpp* - class for controlling robot LED's

 *RobotMotors.h/.cpp* - class for controling chasis motors

 *RobotVoice.h/.cpp* - class for generating sounds

+## Changes List
+### 1.3
+Added support for the Infrared Obstacle Detection Sensors.
+More details here: http://refunpro.blogspot.com/2017/03/16.html (Ukr)
+### 1.2
+Added support for the Ultrasonic Distance Sensor.
+More details here: http://refunpro.blogspot.com/2017/01/15.html (Ukr)
+### 1.1
+This is the initial version which includes simple scenario and the remote control code.